monodot/xpaas-demos/spring-camel-amq/README.md

     mvn clean compile exec:java -Djavax.net.ssl.trustStore=/Users/jmills/keystores/client.ts -Djavax.net.ssl.trustStorePassword=changeit

-### Running the example in your local OpenShift
+### Running the example in your local OpenShift cluster

-If you are running OpenShift locally (e.g. through `oc cluster up`, or the CDK)), then the example can be built and deployed using a single goal:
+If you are running OpenShift locally (e.g. through `oc cluster up`, or the CDK), then the example can be built and deployed using a single goal:

     mvn -Pf8-local-deploy \
         -Dfabric8.env.ACTIVEMQ_BROKER_URL=ssl://broker-amq-tcp-ssl:61617

-When the example runs in OpenShift, you can use the OpenShift client tool to inspect the status
+When the example runs in OpenShift, you can use the OpenShift client tool to inspect the status.

 To list all the running pods: